vinecopulib/pykde1d/README.md

 You can find a comprehensive list of publications and other materials on [vine-copula.org](http://www.statistics.ma.tum.de/en/research/vine-copula-models/).

-### What is pykde1d?
+### What is pyvinecopulib?

-[pykde1d](https://vinecopulib.github.io/pykde1d/) is the python interface to vinecopulib, a header-only C++ library for vine copula models based on
+[pyvinecopulib](https://vinecopulib.github.io/pyvinecopulib/) is the python interface to vinecopulib, a header-only C++ library for vine copula models based on
 [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page).
 It provides
 high-performance implementations of the core features of the popular [VineCopula R library](https://github.com/tnagler/VineCopula), in particular